reactioncommerce/docs/guides/create-graphql-query.md

 ## At a glance

-You're working on a new implementation for Leader of the Pack, an outdoor equipment retailer.
+You're working on a new implementation for Leader of the Pack, an outdoor equipment retailer that we just took through [building an API plugin](https://mailchimp.com/developer/open-commerce/guides/build-api-plugin/).
 Let's say that you don't ship Kayaks to every location because of the logistical challenges of shipping something that large.
 So you need to add a query that will show you if a particular product can be shipped to a particular zip code.
 Once you have that data in the system you need to have a way to make it available to the client.
 This is usually done by creating a GraphQL query.
 In this guide, we’ll walk you through the steps you need to create a query in GraphQL and have it recognized by the system.

 ## What you need